Benfica7/Benfica-Simple-Data-Base/README.md

 # Benfica-Simple-Data-Base
 It is an in-memory database implementation that allows you to read, write and manipulate data in JSON and other formats.
 Provides several methods for performing common operations on a database.

+# Goal

+- Stay open source
+- Be simple and intuitive
+- Use as few external resources as possible

+# Features

+- Supports CSV and JSON
+- Has tools to update, delete and edit databases
+- Supports "medium" amounts of data
+- Can be easily deployed to your project and does not depend on any additional features like a manager

 # Instalation

 ### `Step 1`